Note: The links below will

 Truss.
 STS-92 is scheduled to launch Oct.
 5.

+astronomy a science?
 (Hey, we don't want a bunch of angry guys with

 slide rules coming around here!)

-but to Mars in 2003.
+but two rovers to Mars in 2003.

-The missions will launch , and target different areas of the Red Planet.
+spring, and target different areas of the Red Planet.
 The six-wheeled

 robotic explorers will look for signs of past or present life and send back images of the surface.

-Press conference video .
+Press conference video here.

 A Progress supply